alethena/Share-Dispenser-Two-Sided/README.md

 * The user can call the following functions `buyShares`, `sellShares`, `getERC20Balance`, `getERC20Available`, `getCumulatedPrice`, `getCumulatedBuyBackPrice`.
 * All other functions are restricted to internal use or can only be called by the contract owner.

+Users interact with the Share Dispenser only during transactions.
+It is therefore important that the process is transparent and the user is fully aware of the logic at the time of the transaction.
+However, the operator of the Share Dispenser reserves the right to unilaterally change parameters or pause the contract at any time.
+The contract is not autonomous and is not intended to act in a DAO like fashion.

+"Trust" in the system should therefore only refer to transactions (e.g. the contract is not a honeypot).

 **A Note on Versions**

 The deployed version of the ALEQ contract (https://etherscan.io/address/0xf40c5e190a608b6f8c0bf2b38c9506b327941402#code) uses Solidity 0.4.24, the deployed version of the XCHF contract (https://etherscan.io/address/0xb4272071ecadd69d933adcd19ca99fe80664fc08#code) uses Solidity 0.4.25.